 You know from the last section that interchange fees charged by issuing banks and assessment fees charged by card brands are the same regardless of the processor you use.
 What is not consistent among processors is how each one passes these fixed costs to your business.

-As we will outline below, pass-through pricing is the model you want, and bundled pricing is not.
+As we will outline below, pass-through pricing is the most transparent.

-With pass-through pricing a processor bills interchange fees charged by banks and assessment fees charged by card brands directly to a business at cost with no markup.
-Essentially, these fixed costs are "passed through" to the business.
+With pass-through pricing, a processor bills interchange fees charged by banks and assessment fees charged by card brands directly to a business at cost.
+Essentially, these fixed costs are “passed through” to the business.

 The processor makes money by charging its markup as a single flat rate and a single transaction fee.
 For example, 0.25% of sales volume plus a $0.10 fee for each transaction is a typical pass-through markup.